luksi1/docker-foreman/README.md

 ## Description

-Foreman is a tool for infrastructure provisioning for bare metal, virtual machines, and/or configuration management.
+**Foreman** is a free open source project used to automate tasks, deploy application, and manage a server's life cycle, either bare-metal, virtual, or in the cloud.

-Puppet is a configuration management tool provided by PuppetLabs.
+**Puppet** is a configuration management tool provided by PuppetLabs, allowing system administrators to use "Infrastructure as Code" to define a server's state.

-PuppetDB is a backend, which provides an easy way to query your infrastructure: operating systems, versions, network cards...
+**PuppetDB** is a backend, providing an easy way to query your infrastructure's operating systems, versions, network cards...

-R10K is simply a Ruby gem that allows you to pull Puppet modules directly into your configuration management stack.
+**R10K** is a Ruby gem that allows you to pull Puppet modules directly into your configuration management stack from a version control system.

-PostgreSQL is used as a backend for PuppetDB and Foreman.
+**PostgreSQL** is used as a backend for PuppetDB and Foreman.

 This stack binds these components together in a seamless and easy way.
 All you need to do is input your infrastructure's parameters in an .env file, K8s cluster, or simply run an image on the side.